Social Science Analytics Certificate

 - Visualization (graphs, presentations, maps, networks).

-The certificate will focus on developing appropriate technical training in combination with an understanding of the social processes and theories that highlight the substantive nuances and context of the data at hand.
+The certificate focuses on developing appropriate technical training in combination with an understanding of the social processes and theories that highlight the substantive nuances and context of the data at hand.

-Learning these skills will help make students with a social science background more competitive for jobs with political campaigns, consulting, policy analysis, public opinion firms, government agencies, and local communities or for more advanced studies.
+Learning these skills makes students with a social science background more competitive for jobs with political campaigns, consulting, policy analysis, public opinion firms, government agencies, and local communities or for more advanced studies.

-Further, the certificate will benefit students outside the social sciences by affording many opportunities to interact and collaborate with research-minded social science students.
+Further, the certificate benefits students outside the social sciences by affording many opportunities to interact and collaborate with research-minded social science students.
 Such opportunities to work directly with peers from different, non-mathematical sciences disciplines represent an invaluable component of an undergraduate statistic student’s education.